Your cookie preferences

 Further information

-Should you require any further information, wish to provide feedback, or support CHFT in developing or improving services for unpaid carers, we would really like to hear from you.
-Please email Patientexperience@cht.nhs.uk or call 07825 054782.
+If you would like any further information, wish to provide feedback, or support CHFT in developing or improving services for unpaid carers, we would really like to hear from you.
+Please email: Patientexperience@cht.nhs.uk or call 07825 054782.

 Calderdale and Kirklees Carers’ Charter - plain text